As a business owner myself, I’m all about helping others start their own business, become their own boss and live their dreams.

 Unfortunately, nothing could be further from the truth.

-Unless you have major league connections, a monster resume, the best idea since sliced bread, and lots of your own money at risk, most potential lenders won’t touch you.
+Unless you have major-league connections, a monster resume, the best idea since sliced bread and lots of your own money at risk, most traditional lenders, like banks, won’t touch you.